India learns to 'fail fast' as tech start-up culture takes root

 Big names like Flipkart can also mean the prospect of a lucrative exit for investors, covering a multitude of failures.

-To be sure, the pace of change is slow in altering a culture that has produced top software engineers for decades, but - as yet - no Google, Apple or Twitter.
+To be sure, the pace of change is slow in altering a culture that has produced top software engineers for decades, but - as yet - no Google (GOOGL.O), Apple (AAPL.O) or Twitter (TWTR.N).

 Cheap engineering talent keeps start-ups afloat far longer than in Silicon Valley, where companies last less than two years on average.
 And the freedom to fail remains restricted to a small portion of India's corporate fabric, booming tech cities like Bengaluru or Gurgaon outside New Delhi.